How to Plan & Prepare to Pass Your MyEMCert

 What does it look like if I pass a module?

 After you complete a module, a percentage score will appear along with a Pass or Fail.
 According to ABEM, there is no specific passing score, rather each module has its own cut score.
-The pass score for the MyEMCert modules is likely to be in the upper 80% to lower 90%.
+The passing score for the MyEMCert modules is likely to be in the upper 80% to lower 90%.

 What happens if I don’t pass a MyEMCert module?